callum1h3/SteamVR-Unity-Integration/README.md

   PointerNetwork.SetJointStick( "LHAND", new Vector2(Input.GetAxisRaw("Horizontal"), Input.GetAxisRaw("Vertical")) );
 ```

-If you want a list of all pointers:
+You can edit pointers in the basics.h file in the driver project but if you want a list of all the default pointers here:
 ```
 HMDPositionX - float
 HMDPositionY - float